MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 ### LED Parameters

-* Forward Current - This is the current that will result in device damage if the maximum is continuously exceeded.
+* Forward Current (**If**) - This is the current that will result in device damage if the maximum is continuously exceeded.
-* Peak Fwd current - This is the current that will result in device damage if the maximum exceeded for short periods.
+* Peak Fwd current (**Ifp**)- This is the current that will result in device damage if the maximum exceeded for short periods.
 * Suggested using current (**Isu**) - A manufacturer suggested current value to allow maximum brightness and still operate safely.

 Note that these parameters are in milliamps, or 1 mA == 0.001 Amps.